OlivierLD/raspberry-coffee/README.md

 If you can read this, you obviously know what `git` is...

 ### Integrated Development Environment (IDE)
-IDEs are not mandatory (any editor, like `vi`, which works everywhere Linux or any [BSD](https://en.wikipedia.org/wiki/Berkeley_Software_Distribution) clone runs, would be good enough), but they make Java development easier.
+IDEs are not mandatory (any editor, like `vi`, which works everywhere Linux or any [BSD](https://en.wikipedia.org/wiki/Berkeley_Software_Distribution) clone runs, would be good enough), but they make Java development _much_ easier.
 Several are available for free (NetBeans, Eclipse, IntelliJ, BlueJ, VisualCode...).
 I like IntelliJ, but you can use anyone you want or prefer.

-Depending on the IDE you are using, there are two main features you might be interested in
+Depending on the IDE you are using, there are two main features you might be interested in:
 - Remote development
   - Your IDE might be too demanding for a Raspberry Pi (depending on the model you are using...).
-Remote development will allow you to h have the IDE on a laptop (or desktop, of course), and the files it deals with on the Raspberry Pi.
+Remote development will allow you to have the IDE on a laptop (or desktop, of course), and the files it deals with on the Raspberry Pi.
 It usually uses a protocol like `ssh` and its related technologies (`scp`, `rsync`, etc).
 - Remote debugging
     - This is implemented through the JPDA (Java Platform Debugging Architecture) protocol, that comes with Java, and possibly implemented by your IDE.
-You _run_ the code on the Raspberry Pi, and you _debug_ on your laptop.
+You _run_ the code on the Raspberry Pi, and you _debug_ (breakpoints, variable inspections, etc) on your laptop.

 ---